evrardjp/ansible-zabbix-agent/README.md

     Defaults to "scripts/" in the zabbix-agent folder.

 *   zabbix_agent_listen_ip: The IP on which the zabbix-agent can be reached.

+    Not set if undefined.

-*   zabbix_agent_checks.
-This is an optional variable (dict) that helps the user upload specific checks, depending on its inventory.
+*   zabbix_agent_checks: This is an optional variable (dict) that helps the user upload specific checks, depending on its inventory.

+    A current limitation in Ansible 1 doesn't allow the pkg_requirements or the pip_requirements to be undefined.
+They currently must be declared as empty with "[]" (see example below with pip_requirements).
+This will be fixed with ansible2

 *   zabbix_agent_additional_configuration_files: This is an optional variable that upload configuration files.

 Here is an example of zabbix_agent_checks: